johnosbb/Artificial-intelligence/Classification/Syslog/log_analysis_with_machine_learning.md

 #### Interpreting the Graph

 There is usually a point in the graph where the test score is at its highest (Optimal Max Depth).
 This is the optimal value of the hyperparameter.
-It indicates the point at which the model generalizes well to unseen data (test data) without overfitting.
-Beyond this point, increasing the hyperparameter further may lead to overfitting.
+It indicates the point at which the model generalizes well to unseen data (test data) without Over-fitting.
+Beyond this point, increasing the hyperparameter further may lead to Over-fitting.

 If you continue to increase the "Max Depth" beyond the optimal point, you will likely observe that the training score continues to increase, but the test score starts to decrease or plateau.
-This divergence between the training and test scores is a clear sign of overfitting.
+This divergence between the training and test scores is a clear sign of Over-fitting.
 The model is becoming too complex and starts fitting the noise in the training data, making it perform poorly on new unseen data.

-This suggest a value of Max Depth=10 may be more benefical because it is this point where we see the test score begins to plateau in sympathy with the training score.
+This suggest a value of Max Depth=10 may be more beneficial because it is this point where we see the test score begins to plateau in sympathy with the training score.
 Using this value we rerun our code and get a score of:

 ```txt